allenai/mice/README.md

 1. **Download Task Data**: If you want to work with the RACE dataset, download it here: [Link](https://www.cs.cmu.edu/~glai1/data/race/).
 The commands below assume that this data, after downloaded, is stored in `data/RACE/`.
 All other task-specific datasets are automatically downloaded by the commands below.
-2. **Download Pretrained Models**: Download Pretrained Models by running:
+2. **Download Pretrained Models**: You can download pretrained models by running:

     ```bash
     bash download_models.sh